haiwera-silk-cd/magento-devdocs/_includes/comp-man/checklist_2.2.md

 If you have a large amount of data, you can improve performance by setting the value of an environment variable, `DATA_CONVERTER_BATCH_SIZE`.
 By default, it's set to a value of 50,000.

-To set the variable, before the upgrade starts enter the following command as the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %} in a bash shell prompt:
+To set the variable, before the upgrade starts enter the following command as the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento文件系统所有者{% endglossarytooltip %} in a bash shell prompt:

 	export DATA_CONVERTER_BATCH_SIZE <value>